 In WCUI’s Academic Associate of Science in Magnetic Resonance Imaging program, you will learn how to use the dynamic technology of the MRI scan and help diagnose and monitor the treatment of diseases.
 MRI technologists serve as the doctor’s eyes by operating scanners that use a strong magnetic field and radio waves to capture detailed images of the organs and tissues within the body.
 These images help doctors diagnose medical issues such as tumors, aneurysms, strokes and heart attack damage, among other conditions.

-*An optional 18-month program is also available at our California campuses.
+*An optional 18-month program is only available at our California campuses.

 Our Academic Associate of Science in Magnetic Resonance Imaging program will prepare you for an entry-level career as an integral part of healthcare organizations.
 In addition, WCUI has many resources that will help you become eligible for relevant registries upon graduation.
 To learn more about the registries associated with the Academic Associate of Science in Magnetic Resonance Imaging, see our WCUI Pathway to Registry graphic.*